Now with a £300 annual dining credit: A review of The Platinum Card from American Express UK

 The BA Premium Plus Card has a similar welcome bonus (25,000 Avios), assuming you only want Avios, but with a much lower annual fee.
 Read up on the valuable 2-for-1 Companion Voucher that comes with this card, but note the travel perks are nowhere as good as the Platinum Card.

-This is probably the most feature-packed, publicly available credit card in the UK.
-And, you’ll have to pay in order to get the slew of perks that come with it.
+This is the most feature-packed, publicly available personal credit card in the U.K. And, you’ll have to pay in order to get the slew of perks that come with it.

-The huge annual fee will put off many travellers, but it’s important to note that the cash paid annually can be offset by the value of the welcome bonus and enormous list of travel benefits.
+The huge annual fee will put off some travellers, but it’s important to note that the cash paid annually can be offset by the value of the impressive welcome bonus of 30,000 Membership Rewards points, and enormous list of travel benefits including the huge new global dining credit.
 You can apply for this card here.

 Photo by John Gribben / The Points Guy.